Leather: Religious sensitivities

 In countries with significant populations of individuals observing religions which place restrictions on material choices, vendors typically clarify the source of leather in their products.
-Such labeling helps facilitate religious observance, so, for example, a Muslim will not accidentally purchase pigskin or a Hindu can avoid cattleskin.
+Such labeling helps facilitate religious observance, so that, for example, a Muslim will not accidentally purchase pigskin or a Hindu can avoid cattleskin.
 Such taboos increase the demand for religiously neutral leathers such as ostrich and deer.

-Judaism forbids the comfort of wearing leather shoes on Yom Kippur, Tisha B'Av, and during mourning.
-Also, see Leather in Judaism, Teffilin and Torah Scroll.
+Jainism prohibits the use of leather, since it is obtained by killing animals, and Judaism forbids the comfort of wearing leather shoes on Yom Kippur, Tisha B'Av, and during mourning.

-Jainism prohibits the use of leather, since it is obtained by killing animals.

 Alternatives

 Many forms of artificial leather have been developed, usually involving polyurethane or vinyl coatings applied to a cloth backing.
 Many names and brands for such artificial leathers exist, including "pleather", a portmanteau of "plastic leather", and the brand name Naugahyde.

 Another alternative is cultured leather which is lab-grown using cell-culture methods, mushroom-based materials and gelatin-based textile made by upcycling meat industry waste.
 Leather made of fungi or mushroom-based materials are completely biodegradable.